| |

 This shawl pattern is great for beginners.

-crochet shawl pattern
+beginner crochet shawl

 Diana Triangle Shawl Crochet Pattern